What is Stress Really?

 Partaking in a relaxing activity can help distract your mind from the things that are causing your stress.
 Crochet, yoga, meditation, and puzzles are all examples of some things that might work as a relaxing hobby for you.

-Perhaps the reason why your stressed is because you have poor management skills.
-That’s okay, we all do at some point in our lives.
+Perhaps the reason why your stressed is because you have poor time management skills.
+That’s okay, many of us deal with this same problem.

 The first step to managing your time better is to set priorities.
 Some tasks should be on the top of list to get done, while others can be at the bottom.
 For instance, running important errands should take precedence over catching up on your favorite TV series.